 - a.
 This rule is left intentionally blank - b.
 This rule is left intentionally blank - c.
 This rule is left intentionally blank - d.
 This rule is left intentionally blank - e.
 This rule is left intentionally blank - f.
-All Scout Groups, Explorer Scout Units and Scout Networks are required to be open to male and female membership except in special situations.
-Single sex Sections may exist within a Scout Group provided that membership is available for both sexes across all Sections within that Group. - g.
+All Scout Groups, Explorer Scout Units and Scout Networks are required to be open to members of all genders, except in special situations.
+Single sex Sections may exist within a Scout Group provided that membership is available for young people of all genders across all Sections within that Group. - g.
 Special situations are defined as being where: - there are cultural or religious requirements for single sex working; - Scouting is offered in a single sex institution (e.g. school, young offenders institute) through a closed Scout Group); - a specialist single sex provision is required to meet a clearly identified educational need (e.g. Scouting for young mothers).